-Why I STILL Love Microfiber Cloths for Cleaning
+Why I Love Microfiber Cloths for Cleaning

-- No Cleaners for Glass
+- No chemical cleaners needed for glass

 - Still look new after 3 years

-Microfiber Cloths: Our First Date
+Cleaning with Microfiber Cloths: Our First Date

 Car enthusiasts have long understood their superior drying ability, and you can still find them least expensively in large packages in the automotive section.
 My grandma gets them from Sam’s Club, and they are much thicker and more absorbent than the package I bought at Meijer (and bright green – how fun!).

 Don’t be too frugal here – you can buy in bulk at Sam’s Club, but don’t bother with the dollar store microfibers.
 They are not anywhere near as thick and just don’t perform as well.

 Beyond the super soaking drying feat, microfiber cloths also have an almost abrasive quality to them.
-They’re not scratchy, but the fibers are so thick, plush and numerous that they will wipe out a spot much more efficiently than flat fabric cloths.
+They’re not scratchy, but the fibers are so thick, plush, and numerous that they will wipe out a spot much more efficiently than flat fabric cloths.
 (See number 2 above.)